Presentation: Patient with optic neuropathy

 - R42 Leber hereditary optic neuropathy.
 This includes targeted variant testing of the three main mitochondrial variants known to cause Leber hereditary optic neuropathy (LHON).
 Also included is whole mitochondrial genome sequencing, which will identify other rare mitochondrial variants associated with LHON.

 - R41 optic neuropathy.
-This is undertaken using whole exome sequencing or medium panel sequencing and will detect variants in genes known to cause optic neuropathy and exon-level copy number variants.
+This is undertaken using whole exome sequencing or medium-sized panel sequencing and will detect variants in genes known to cause optic neuropathy and exon-level copy number variants.
 The three common LHON variants will also be tested for, using targeted variant testing.
 However, if LHON is suspected, R42 should be used as a first-line test in preference.

 - When testing in children, parental samples may be helpful for interpretation of the proband’s result but are not typically required for either of the tests recommended above.
 Parental samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed.

-- Information about patient eligibility and test indications were correct at the time of writing.
+- Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.

 Resources